ed-sivick/12-employee_tracker/README.md

 _____
 ## Layout:
 Once the app is installed and invoked, the use will be prompted to select a function from the following selection:
-- **Add a department**, and the user is directed to another series of prompts related to adding a new department
+- **Add a department**, and the user is prompted to add the name of the new department
 - **Add a role**, and the user is directed to another series of prompts related to adding a new employee role/position
 - **Add an employee**, and the user is directed to another series of prompts related to adding a new employee
 - **View departments**, and the table data for the company departments is displayed on the console